abelcastilloavant/csmpi/README.md

 CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Acknowledgements

+This project draws heavily on ideas from [s3mpi](https://github.com/robertzk/s3mpi/), thanks to Robert Krzyzanowski, Peter Hurford and Kirill Sevastyanenko for their work on that package.